daethnir/authprogs/doc/authprogs.md

 ## OTHER OPTIONS

-The folowing options may apply to multiple run modes, as appropriate.
+The following options may apply to multiple run modes, as appropriate.

 * `--keyname key_name`:
     This option 'names' the key, for help in